 Physician and Healthcare Provider Information

 In both men and women, colorectal cancer is the third most commonly diagnosed cancer in the United States.
-Each year almost 150,000 people are diagnosed with it and over 50,000 individuals will die from colon cancer.
+Each year almost 150,000 people are diagnosed with it, but the second most common cause of cancer deaths, with over 50,000 individuals will die from colon cancer.
 25% of individuals diagnosed with colon cancer have a significant family history of cancer and approximately 1 in every 35 colon cancer patients have Lynch Syndrome.

 Lynch Syndrome is an autosomal dominant hereditary colon cancer Syndrome cause by mutations in 1 of 4 mismatch repair genes (MLH1, MSH2, MSH6 and PMS2).
 The MLH1 and MSH2 genes are the two most common causes of Lynch Syndrome with the MSH6 and PMS2 genes account for less.
 These are genes that help repair damage to other genes.
 If this damage is not repaired, the cell may die or grow uncontrolled.
 The latter option is the cause of cancer.